Mapping and logistics startup NextBillion raises $6.25M

 Elevate your enterprise data technology and strategy at Transform 2021.

-NextBillion, a geospatial data startup that provides software-as-a-service products for enterprises, today announced that it raised $6.25 million from M12, Microsoft’s Venture Fund.
-M12’s investment extends NextBillion’s 2020 $7 million series A funding from Lightspeed and FalconEdge, bringing the company’s total to date to $13.25 million.
+NextBillion, a geospatial data startup that provides software-as-a-service products for enterprises, today announced it has raised $6.25 million from Microsoft venture fund M12.
+The firm’s investment extends NextBillion’s $7 million series A round from Lightspeed and FalconEdge in 2020 and brings the startup’s total to date to $13.25 million.

-Geospatial analysis involves gathering, displaying, and acting on geographic information like imagery.
+Geospatial analysis involves gathering, displaying, and acting on imagery and other geographic information.
 It uses geographic coordinates and other identifiers to create models, which can include maps, graphs, and statistics.
-Geospatial maps can not only reveal historical changes, but shifts that are currently underway and even what might happen in the future.
+Geospatial maps can reveal historical changes, but also shifts that are currently underway and even what might happen in the future.

-NextBillion was cofounded in 2020 by Gaurav Bubna, Ajay Bulusu, and Shaolin Zhen, who were among the founding team of ride-hailing app Grab.
+NextBillion was cofounded in 2020 by Gaurav Bubna, Ajay Bulusu, and Shaolin Zheng, who were part of the founding team at ride-hailing app Grab.
 NextBillion’s platform lets customers build custom maps for different users, as well as for unique use cases and geographies.

 “NextBillion provides enterprise-grade, fully managed map data and APIs.
 Our product addresses the hyper-local nuances and provides tailor-made solutions for specific business needs, based on their data and geography,” a spokesperson told VentureBeat via email.
-“Our enterprise-grade mapping solutions and location data management platform has been tested in different geographies, including the U.S., Europe, Asia-Pacific, and Africa.”
+“Our enterprise-grade mapping solutions and location data management platform [have] been tested in different geographies, including the U.S., Europe, Asia-Pacific, and Africa.”

 NextBillion hosts algorithms that estimate time to arrival and routing delays, in addition to map tiles for web and mobile apps that combine public and proprietary data.
 The company also delivers AI-powered geocoding and search APIs designed to handle scenarios in transportation and logistics, plus turnkey map data solutions.

-“Our belief is that enterprises of today collect tons of location data such as via smartphone GPS, onboard dashcams, satellite imagery, as well as sensors and other internet of things devices.
+“Our belief is that enterprises of today collect tons of location data, such as via smartphone GPS, onboard dashcams, [and] satellite imagery, as well as sensors and other internet of things devices.
 We have built machine learning capabilities to efficiently extract geospatial intelligence from such sources of data,” the spokesperson explained.
-“Our AI-driven mapping platform has enabled use cases such as custom routing for escooters versus cars versus trucks versus trailers, the ability to incorporate local regulations which may affect each customer differently as opposed to one-map-fits-all, highly precise geocoding when dealing with unstructured addresses, and automated maintenance of custom map data layers for our customers … We provide downstream integrations with all standard mapping engines [and] partner with system integrator experts in the enterprise location application ecosystem to fill the gaps that can’t be served by existing solutions.”
+“Our AI-driven mapping platform has enabled use cases such as custom routing for escooters versus cars versus trucks versus trailers; the ability to incorporate local regulations, which may affect each customer differently, as opposed to one-map-fits-all, highly precise geocoding when dealing with unstructured addresses; and automated maintenance of custom map data layers for our customers … We provide downstream integrations with all standard mapping engines [and] partner with system integrator experts in the enterprise location application ecosystem to fill the gaps that can’t be served by existing solutions.”

 Growth in logistics